 Looking for home business ideas?
 Look no further, here are some ideas you can easily do.

-Setting up a home business is a safer way for you to earn money and for your consumers to get what they need in this pandemic.
-But finding a suitable home business idea that is both actionable and profitable is a lot harder than it sounds.
+Setting up a home business is a good way to earn money, especially for mothers or those who want to start a small business first.
+But finding suitable home business ideas that are both actionable and profitable is much harder than it sounds.

 Usually, you’d need to do some market research and interest checks.
 But lucky you – we’ve done the legwork.

-Here are 4 great home business ideas in the Philippines that you can do right now.
+Here are four great home business ideas in the Philippines that you can easily do now.

-Be it organic soaps, handmade bags, or leather goods, make sure you find your niche before you embark on your entrepreneurship journey.
+Be it food, organic soaps, handmade bags or accessories, make sure to find your niche before you embark on your entrepreneurship journey.

 Be a reseller

-If you don’t have the time or talent to create homemade products, then your next option is to buy things in bulk and sell them per piece.
-Source for suitable suppliers, set up a website, and you’re halfway there.
+If you don’t have the time or talent to create homemade products, your next option is to buy things in bulk and sell them per piece.
+Source for suitable suppliers, set up a website and you’re halfway there.

-You can ride the tide of the rising wave of eco-conscious consumers and make it easier for them to get products like metal straws and eco-friendly bags.
+But to become successful at reselling, you’d want to choose products that don’t have too much competition on the market.
+For example, you can ride the tide of the rising wave of eco-conscious consumers and make it easier for them to get products like reusable straws and eco-friendly bags.

-You can also start your own mini BeautyMNL and hawk brand name products like Zenutrients and Lumiere Organic.
-Make sure you find your own niche and avoid going head-on with the big boys or girls.
+You can also start your own mini BeautyMNL and sell beauty products online.
+Or hawk branded products like Zenutrients and Lumiere Organic.
+Again, make sure to find your own niche and avoid going head-on with the big boys or girls.

 Just note that suppliers usually have a Minimum Order Quantity (the lowest set amount of stock that a supplier is willing to sell) requirement, so be very sure of what you’re going into before sinking your capital into acquiring an inventory of products.